Aegon UK Independent Governance Committee - Terms of Reference

 6. Interaction with Aegon UK Governance Framework

-The Executive Committee is a committee of the SE Board with responsibility for the management of the business of the Company on a day to day basis.
+The EC is a committee of the SE Board with responsibility for the management of the business of the Company on a day to day basis.
 The EC controls the resources of the Company under the oversight of the SE Board and will be involved in reviewing the inputs to the IGC.

 The IGC will work closely with the EC and its sub-committees, in particular the Customer Committee, in discharging its responsibilities.